 I used butternut pumpkin tonight (or butternut squash for my relatives and English friends) but this will work with the grey and kent varieties too.
 It is also delicious with the wonderfully small button squashes.
-I used to add 1 tbsp of maple syrup to this dish, but the added sugar isn’t really needed when you use butternut pumpkins.
+I used to add 1 tablespoon of maple syrup to this dish, but the added sugar isn't really needed when you use butternut pumpkins.
 By roasting at a higher temperature you get the crispy burnished pumpkin, without adding the extra sweetness.
 It is delicious with the maple syrup 😳 but it is just as good without it.

 Serves 4 as a side dish (with left overs for soup)